 For instance, one of the authors of this article who is an expert in the Modeling Method of Instruction (JS) defines two groups of questions students might want to ask during whiteboard discussions.
 Sample questions (see Table 1) are posted in front of the classroom on a whiteboard for all students to see.
 These question forms then become part of the traditional "toolbox" that teachers often refer to in the Modeling process.
+The "toolbox" consists of pre-lab notes, lab results summaries (sketches of graphs, mathematical representations, general conclusions, etc.), post-lab notes, handouts, worksheets with original attempts at solutions, final solutions, and alternative solutions.
+These cumulative materials, and neither the teacher nor the textbook, become the source of authority for the students during classroom discussions.
+Each student is responsible for bringing his or her "toolbox" to class each day.

-I. Clarification Questions
+- I. Clarification Questions

 - a.
 How do you know...?

 - b.
 Where did you get...?

 - c.
 Why did you do...?

 - d.
 What does...tell you?

 - e.
 What does...mean?

 - f.
 Where on your (graph, motion map, diagram)...?

-II.
+- II.
 Extension Questions

 - a.
 What if we changed...?

 - b.
 How is this problem different from...?

 - c.
-How is this problem similar to ...?
+How is this problem similar to...?

 - d.
 Is there another way to do this?

 - e.
 What is key to solving this problem?

 - f.
 How does...compare to...?